 For most people asking this question, the answer is yes.
 A business credit card account can help separate business from personal finances, but when it comes to credit reports there can be some overlap.

 It is possible to apply for a credit card with an EIN, but if you don’t already have credit established for your business, you may get denied or end up with a credit inquiry on your personal credit reports.
-Here’s why.
+If you want to apply for a credit card with just an EIN, and without a personal guarantee, Social Security Number, or personal credit check, you’ll need to build credit for that EIN, possibly for a year or more, before you apply.
+Here’s why…

 The Federal EIN